 Immigration law for the United States is complex and unlike European immigration systems, and there is understandable confusion as to how it works.

-US law provides for an annual worldwide limit of 675,000 permanent immigrants, with certain exceptions for close family members, and refugee admissions.
+US law provides for an annual worldwide limit of 675,000 permanent immigrants, with further exemptions on that cap for close family members and refugee admissions.

 This fact sheet provides basic information about how the U.S. legal immigration system is designed.

 1. Family-Based Immigration

 Family reunification is an important goal governing immigration policy.
 The family-based immigration category allows U.S. citizens and Lawful Permanent Residents (LPRs) to bring certain family members to the United States.

 There are 480,000 family-based visas made available every year.

 Family-based immigrants are admitted to the U.S. either as immediate relatives of U.S. citizens, or through the family preference system.

 There is no limit on the number of visas available for immediate relatives.
 However, petitioners must meet certain age and financial requirements.
 Immediate relatives are:

 - spouses of U.S. citizens;